j-quinn01/LSE-DS105-Movie-Directors/README.md

 -Individual code: md_regressions.ipynb, template-notebook.ipynb <br>
 -edited JJ's part of analysis section and added bit about revenue and votes <br>
--included IMDb data collection and cleaning in data section
+-included IMDb data collection and cleaning in data section <br>
+-worked on formatting of website and added pictures

 # Shuja's work

 -added TMDB data collection and analysis to the data section <br>
--drafted the introduction/explanation of interest in the subject
+-drafted the introduction/explanation of interest in the subject <br>
+-worked on structure of the website